Master's Programme in Film and Television - Documentary Film

 Study plan and letter of motivation

-A study plan of at most 4000 characters in length as well as a letter of motivation explaining your reasons for applying to this study option and telling of your particular interest(s) in the field as well as your goals and expectations for the studies to be completed at the School of Arts, Design and Architecture.
+A letter of motivation (4000 characters maximum) explaining your reasons for applying to this study option and telling of your particular interest(s) in the field as well as your goals and expectations for the studies to be completed at the School of Arts, Design and Architecture.
 Give reasons for why you are interested specifically in documentary film.